keptn/keptn.github.io/content/docs/0.2.0/CLI/setup-cli/index.md

 ---
-title: Setup keptn CLI
+title: Use the keptn CLI
-description: The following description explains how to setup the keptn CLI and connect it to your keptn server.
+description: The following description explains how to use the keptn CLI and connect it to your keptn server.
-weight: 16
+weight: 21
 keywords: [cli, setup]
 ---